Sunday, June 4, 2023

 It is a type of remarketing that allows advertisers to specifically target Google search ads with custom audiences from previous site visitors.

-For example, if you’re an advertiser who wants to go after users who have visited your website recently but not purchased anything yet, RLSA would allow you to reach these potential customers on Google and even show them ads for products that might interest them.
+For example, if you’re an advertiser who wants to go after users who have visited your website recently but have not purchased anything yet, RLSA would allow you to reach these potential customers on Google and even show them ads for products that might interest them.

 Callout Extensions

-They are ad extensions within paid search ads which allow businesses to add additional text & info about their product or service in their search ad copy.
-This is a great way for businesses to provide more information about what they have to offer and give potential customers more reasons why they should buy from you.
+They are ad extensions within paid search ads.
+These extensions let marketers add additional text & info about their product or service in their search ad copy.
+It is a great way for businesses to provide more information about what they have to offer and give potential customers more reasons why they should buy from them.
+For callout extensions to work, your keywords must be relevant and useful for consumers who are searching for those terms on Google.

 Strategies for Building an Effective PPC Campaign

-Now that you know what PPC stands for, let’s move on to how to build an effective campaign.
 The key to building a successful PPC campaign is to get organized.
 First, you want to set up your campaigns and ad groups, then create ad copy and landing pages, and lastly install conversion tracking.

-Next is creating your ads and landing pages.
 You want to make sure that the language you use in your ads matches the text used on the associated landing page.
 For example, if a potential customer clicks on an ad about skinny jeans, then your landing page should explain why your skinny jeans are better than other options available out there in the market.

 Lastly is installing conversion tracking—this is an essential step because it helps you understand the effectiveness of your campaigns by tracking when someone takes a specific action (ex: purchase) after clicking on an ad.
 Conversion tracking also helps inform how much money you should allocate towards specific campaigns based on how well they are performing in terms of conversions (ex: purchases).